Home Storage Solution 101

 For long‑handled tools like shovels, rakes, or brooms, vertical storage is key.
 Install a tall storage unit with hooks or a slim stand to keep these tools upright.
 Alternatively, use a simple tension rod mounted across the garage to hang them.

-• Tip: Use clear storage bags or containers for tool accessories like gloves or spare parts so they don't get lost in the shuffle.
+• Tip : Use clear storage bags or containers for tool accessories like gloves or spare parts so they don't get lost in the shuffle.

 6. Use Clear Bins for Small Parts

 Small hardware items like screws, nails, washers, and nuts can easily become a disorganized mess.
-Clear plastic bins or small drawer units can help keep these items sorted and visible.
+Clear bins or small drawer units can help keep these items sorted and visible.
 You can also label each bin with the type or size of items it contains.

-• Tip: For frequent use, invest in stackable bins or small clear organizers with individual compartments.
+• Tip : For frequent use, invest in stackable bins or small clear organizers with individual compartments.
 These are perfect for storing fasteners and small tools.

 7. Create a Tool Charging Station